kubernetes/enhancements/keps/sig-autoscaling/5325-hpa-pod-selection-accuracy/README.md

 ## Proposal

-We propose adding a new field to the HPA specification called `strictPodSelection` that allows users to specify how pods should be selected for metric collection:
+We propose adding a new field to the HPA specification called `podSelectionStrategy` that allows users to specify how pods should be selected for metric collection:
-* If set to true only pods that are actually owned by the target workload (through owner references) are being selected.
+* If set to `LabelSelector` (default): Uses the current behavior of selecting all pods that match the target workload's label selector.
-* If not set or set to false - default behavior.
+* If set to `OwnerReferences`: Only selects pods that are owned by the target workload through owner references.

-The default value will be Labels to maintain backward compatibility with existing HPAs.
+This enumerated type allows for future extension with additional selection strategies if needed, such as `Annotations` etc.

 ### Risks and Mitigations